Network News — April 1, 2021

 CDC releases Rapid Community Assessment Guide with tools to help improve COVID-19 vaccination rollout in your community

 CDC has developed a Rapid Community Assessment Guide to help state and local health departments diagnose and address access and confidence challenges related to COVID-19 vaccines.
-The guide follows a 5-step process to:
+The guide follows a 5-step process to:- Identify objectives and communities of focus

 - Plan for the assessment